 Highlight: It comprises of several sections such as eco- lake, eco-garden, bonsai garden and many more.
 The main attraction is the National Orchid Garden with an excellent collection of orchids.

 Timings: 5:00 am- 12:00 am.

 Entry Fees: Free (except for some attractions).

 What one reads and sees across in the Amazon, Nile, Ganges and Mississippi, they can find it here, in the River Safari of Singapore.
 Part of the Wildlife Reserves Singapore, this, Asia’s first-ever river-themed zoo and aquarium gives visitors a sight of the river-dwelling animals.

 Looking for that adrenaline rush to hit you again?
 Check out the things to do in Rishikesh.

-Highlight: This park is spread across ten unique ecosystem and houses around 6000 animals of over 300 species.
+Highlight: This park is spread across ten unique ecosystems and houses around 6000 animals of over 300 species.
 One can find the world’s largest freshwater aquarium here as well as a number of endangered and exotic animals here.

 Location: Between Singapore Zoo and Singapore Night Safari

 Timings: 10:00 am- 7:00 pm; Visitor Services Counter: 9:30 am- 6:30 pm

 Entry Fees: Children (3- 12 years): SGD 21, Adults: SGD 32 , Seniors: SGD 15.